Mikhail Ageyev: Biography

 Ageyev was born on 14 May 1931 in Cheremhovo, a town of Irkutsk Oblast, to the family of an architect Dmitry Mikhaylovich Ageyev.
 The family lived in Novosibirsk, and then in Odessa.
 After the beginning of World War II his father served in the army, while Ageyev lived in the evacuation in Novosibirsk and Sverdlovsk.

 In 1948, he entered the Moscow Institute of Communication Engineers.
-In 1950, he transferred to the Leningrad Institute of Precision Mechanics and Optics (LIPMO) and graduated with honours majoring in gyroscopic tools and devices.
-After his graduation in LIPMO in 1954, Ageyev worked in Leningrad, at the Krylov Institute.
+In 1950, he transferred to the Leningrad Institute of Precision Mechanics and Optics (LIPMO) and graduated with honours, majoring in gyroscopic tools and devices.
+After his graduation in LIPMO in 1954, Ageyev worked in Leningrad at the Krylov Institute.
 In 1960, he defended his thesis on the theme "Finding the Optimal Control Law of Marine Stabilizers".

 In 1961, he became an associate professor at the Kuibyshev Far Eastern Polytechnic Institute (FEPI) in Vladivostok.
-In 1962, he was approved as an associate professor of the Electric Drive and Automation of Industrial Enterprises Department.
+In 1962, he was appointed as an associate professor of the Electric Drive and Automation of Industrial Enterprises Department.
 From 1962 to 1972, Ageyev worked as the head of the Department of Gyroscopic Instruments and Devices at the FEPI.
 He organized the first training sessions of electricians and engineers in the Russian Far East, in the field of instrument engineering.
-Those students later became leaders in the instrument production industry, factory directors, heads of departments, and candidates and doctors of sciences.
+Those students later became leaders in the instrument production industry, factory directors, heads of departments, candidates, and doctors of science.

-Since 1969, Ageyev started organizing a lab devoted to the navigation and control systems, and he also worked part-time in the Russian Far East Department of Technical Cybernetics of the Academy of Sciences of the USSR.
+In 1969, Ageyev started organizing a lab devoted to navigation and control systems, and he also worked part-time in the Russian Far East Department of Technical Cybernetics of the Academy of Sciences of the USSR.
 In 1970, he defended his doctoral dissertation on the topic associated with the synthesis of near-Earth inertial navigation.
 In 1972, Ageyev moved to a permanent job in the Institute of Automation and Control Processes that was part of the Far Eastern Scientific Center, Academy of Sciences of the USSR.
 He was chosen first as the head of the Laboratory of Navigation and Control Systems, and then became the head of the department of Underwater Hardware, Development and Experimental Works.
-In short time he formed a skilled research team, which helped him develop a new scientific direction, underwater robotics.
+In a short time, he formed a skilled research team, which helped him develop a new scientific direction, underwater robotics.
 On 23 December 1987, he became a corresponding member of the USSR Academy of Sciences in the Department of Mechanical Engineering, Mechanics and Control Processes.